Contemporary Thai Artists

 Peerawat Krasaesom has exhibited mostly in Thailand to this day.
 His solo exhibitions include: in 2015 'Yeast: The work of a creative catalyst', Brownstone Studio, Sukhumvit 77, Bangkok; in 2012 Back to Primitive, Whitespace Gallery, Bangkok; in 2004 'Pheno-me–non', The Oddysse Mode Visual Loft, Bangkok.

 He has also participated in numerous group exhibitions since 2005: 2016 "Untitled 1."
 TARS Gallery, Phra Khanong, Thailand; Sawatdee Anxiety', 7 June 15 August 2014, with Suwit Maprajaub at the Whitespace Gallery in Bangkok.
 He has also exhibited at Maduzi Hotel Art Fair, Jamjuree Gallery Bangkok in 2014 and Bangkok University Gallery in 2013.
 He exhibited in London in 2013, 'Origin-Originality: A New Wave of Thai, Arts', Forty 7 Gallery.
-In November 2015, he participated in the Affordable Art Fair in Singapore.
+In November 2015, he participated in the Affordable Ar

 UTTAPORN NIMMALAIKAEW